include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 mappings such as these are usually necessary for third-party libraries (e.g. Boost, Qt) or even project-local symbols and headers as well.

-Any mappings outside of the default set can therefore be specified as external *mapping files*.
+Any mappings outside of the default internal set can therefore be specified as external *mapping files*.

-## Default mappings ##
+## Internal mappings ##

-IWYU's default mappings are hard-coded in `iwyu_include_picker.cc`, and are very GCC-centric.
+IWYU's internal mappings are hard-coded in `iwyu_include_picker.cc`, and are very GCC-centric.
 There are both symbol- and include mappings for GNU libstdc++ and libc.

 ## Mapping files ##